f0lg0/netmon_cli/README.md

 - Linux machine
 - gcc compiler
 - root permissions
+- make

 ## Features

 - `showip [DOMAIN NAME]` --> shows the corresponding IPv4 and IPv6 address of a given domain name
 - `sniff -p [NUMBER OF PACKETS] -f [TO FILE OR TO STDOUT]` --> sniff a given number of packets to a file or to the screen (0 for `stdout`, 1 for log `file`)

+## Run

+`make netmon`

+`sudo ./netmon` --> **MUST BE ROOT TO USE RAW SOCKETS**

+or you can do it manually:

+`gcc netmon.c -o netmon`

+`sudo ./netmon`

+To clean everything **INCLUDING THE LOG FILE**:

+`make clean`

+## Contributing

+Feel free to add features, make PRs and fix typos in my code!
+I am still a beginner in C so this piece of software won't be perfect, any help is appreciated!